-    Chan claims that the ‘new China’ of the mid 1960s offered fewer opportunities for social mobility.
+Chan claims that the ‘new China’ of the mid-1960s offered fewer opportunities for social mobility.
 Competition for university places, government jobs and technical appointments had rapidly increased, leaving many with little chance of success.
 Chinese students of the 1960s were subject to political socialisation: they were taught by their parents that obtaining these positions was dependent on their devotion to the state, to Chairman Mao and his socialist ideals.

 Pye asked whether the political and social upheaval of 1966 had deeper causal roots in China’s history, such as its long tradition of peasant rebellions.
 He also noted that patriotism and loyalty had prevented China’s leaders and scholars from thinking critically about the Cultural Revolution, understanding the damage it had caused or responding accordingly.

 Ross Terrill, historian

 The Cultural Revolution was necessary, Tsou argued, because the power of the government had grown excessively and a correction was needed.
 Tsou’s argument was later challenged by Anne Thurston and the ‘scar literature’ of the 1980s, which painted the Cultural Revolution as a tragedy.
 These writers argued that the social disruption and human cost of the Cultural Revolution far outweighed whatever political benefits it delivered.

 Michael Lynch also considers the Cultural Revolution a political strategy, writing that Mao “unleashed the Cultural Revolution to secure the continuation of the China he had created”.
 Ross Terrill is another historian who views the Cultural Revolution as Mao’s handiwork, though he suggests that asserting political control was only one of Mao’s aims.
 “He [Mao] was worried about the softness of the 300 million young people born since 1949,” Terrill wrote.
 “They must be put through a struggle of their own.”

 This page was written by Jennifer Llewellyn and Steve Thompson.
 To reference this page, use the following citation:

-J. Llewellyn & S. Thompson, “The historiography of the Cultural Revolution”, Alpha History, accessed [today’s date], http://alphahistory.com/chineserevolution/historiography-cultural-revolution/.
+J. Llewellyn & S. Thompson, “The historiography of the Cultural Revolution”, Alpha History, accessed [today’s date], https://alphahistory.com/chineserevolution/historiography-cultural-revolution/.